Maglegård: Later history

 In 1811, Maglegaard was acquired by harbour captain and alderman of the Pilots Guild in Copenhagen Erich Eskildsen (1776–1856).
 He was the son of ship builder and shipyard owner in Copenhagen Erik Eskildsen and the brother-in-law of Peter Norden Sølling.
 He kept the estate until his death 45 years later.
 In 1856 (deed issued on 24 December), Maglegaard was sold to chamberlain Fritz Holsten-Lehn-Charisius, holder of the Barony of Lehn.
 He chose to demolish the old main building and charged the architect Ferdinand Meldahl with the design of a new one.
 The building was completed in c.
 1860.

 Holsten-Lehn-Charisius diedin 1888.
 In 1889, Maglegård was sold to A. F. Ibsen.
 In 1895, he sold the estate to master carpenter S. M. Grumstrup and master mason M. Langberg.
 They redeveloped part of the remaining land, establishing the streets Annasvej, Bengtasvej, Sigridsvej and Edlevej.

 In 1901, Maglegård's main building and what remained of the park was sold to businessman Peter Karberg (1840–1022).
 Karberg was a former founding partner of Hong Kong-based Arnhold, Karberg and Co., a continuation of the British company Oxford & Co. of which he had also been a partner.
 Ge had returned to Denmark in 1891.
 In 1803, Karberg bought two adjacent properties, properties Taffelbay (Jens Lind's former country house) and Lille Taffelbay.
 In the same year, he heightened Meldahl' with one floor.
 This was done with the assistance of the architect A. Thejll.

 Fate

 In 1933, Karberg's widow sold three three properties to a consortium, A/S Øreparken.
-Later in the same year, A/S Øreparken purchased another old country house, Blidah, rememberred for having belonged to the painter Lorentz Frølich.
+Later in the same year, A/S Øreparken purchased another old country house, Blidah, remembered for having belonged to the painter Lorentz Frølich.
 The name of the consortium was changed to A/S Blidah.
 All the existing buildings were demolished to make way for a Functionalist housing estate.
 The development was designed by the architectural firm Kooperative Arkitekter.
-The wasterplan was created by the architects Edvard Heiberg og amd Ivar Bentsen created the masterplan.
+The master plan was created by the architects Edvard Heiberg and Ivar Bentsen created the masterplan.
 10 architects (including Heiberg and Bentsen) were involved in the design of the 20 individual buildings.

-On 1 July 1918, when a new parish was being diskoined from Hellerup Parish, in anticipation of the completion of Church of the Messiah, it was given the naeme Maglegård's Parish.Maglegård School was inaugurated in 1909.
+On 1 July 1918, when a new parish was being created from Hellerup Parish, in anticipation of the completion of Church of the Messiah, it was given the name Maglegård's Parish.Maglegård School was inaugurated in 1909.